fleek-network/ursa/crates/ursa-tracker/README.md

 cargo run -r
 ```

+> Note: The tracker is intended to run through docker alongside prometheus, with nginx as a reverse proxy providing ssl.
+See [global-metrics/docker-compose.yml](../../infra/global-metrics/docker-compose.yml) for an example.

 ## Registering a node

 Nodes can register their configuration by sending a POST request to the tracker's `/register` endpoint.